 The development of pharmaceuticals is capital-intensive.
-We are currently advancing our most advanced drug candidates, avapritinib, pralsetinib, fisogatinib and BLU-782, through clinical development.
+We are currently advancing avapritinib, pralsetinib and fisogatinib through clinical development, and we plan to submit an investigational new drug application for BLU-263 for indolent SM in the first half of 2020.
 We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, initiate or continue clinical trials of, and seek marketing approval for, our drug candidates.
 In addition, depending on the status of regulatory approval or, if we obtain marketing approval for any of our drug candidates, we expect to incur significant commercialization expenses related to drug sales, marketing, manufacturing and distribution to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of Roche, CStone or other collaborators.
 We may also need to raise additional funds sooner if we choose to pursue additional indications or geographies for our drug candidates or otherwise expand more rapidly than we presently anticipate.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate certain of our research and development programs or future commercialization efforts.

-As of June 30, 2019, we had cash, cash equivalents and investments of \$667.3 million.
-Based on our current plans, we believe that our existing cash, cash equivalents and investments, excluding any potential option fees and milestone payments under our existing collaborations with Roche and CStone, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into the middle of 2021.
+As of September 30, 2019, we had cash, cash equivalents and investments of \$594.5 million.
+Based on our current operating plans, we believe that our existing cash, cash equivalents and investments, together with the \$25.0 million upfront cash payment from Clementia and the \$8.0 million research milestone achieved in the fourth quarter of 2019 under the collaboration with Roche, but excluding any additional potential option fees, milestone payments or other payments from Roche, CStone or Clementia, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into the second half of 2021.
 Our future capital requirements will depend on and could increase significantly as a result of many factors, including:

-- the scope, progress, results and costs of drug discovery, pre-clinical development, laboratory testing and clinical trials for our drug candidates; - the costs of securing manufacturing arrangements for development activities and commercial production, including API, drug substance and drug product material for use in pre-clinical studies, clinical trials, our compassionate use program and for use as commercial supply; - the costs, timing and outcome of regulatory review of our drug candidates; - the costs of establishing or contracting for sales, marketing and distribution capabilities if we obtain regulatory approvals to market our drug candidates; - the success of our collaborations with Roche and CStone and our ability to establish and maintain additional collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under our collaboration agreements with Roche and CStone or any collaboration agreements that we may enter into in the future; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - the extent to which we acquire or in-license other drug candidates and technologies; - the success of our current or future collaborations for the development of companion diagnostic tests; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - the costs of establishing operations outside the United States.
+- the scope, progress, results and costs of drug discovery, pre-clinical development, laboratory testing and clinical trials for our drug candidates; - the costs of securing manufacturing arrangements for development activities and commercial production, including API, drug substance and drug product material for use in pre-clinical studies, clinical trials, our compassionate use program and for use as commercial supply; - the costs, timing and outcome of regulatory review of our drug candidates; - the costs of establishing or contracting for sales, marketing and distribution capabilities if we obtain regulatory approvals to market our drug candidates; - the success of our collaborations with Roche and CStone and our license agreement with Clementia, as well as our ability to establish and maintain additional collaborations, partnerships or licenses on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under our collaboration agreements with Roche and CStone or license agreement with Clementia, or any collaboration, partnership or license agreements that we may enter into in the future; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - the extent to which we acquire or in-license other drug candidates and technologies; - the success of our current or future collaborations for the development of companion diagnostic tests; - the success of our commercialization efforts and market acceptance for any approved drug candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; and - the costs of establishing operations outside the United States.